Alaska VA Healthcare System

 Alaska VA Healthcare System - Substance Abuse Treatment in Anchorage, AK

 Alaska Va Healthcare System is an addiction treatment center located at 3001 C Street in the 99503 zip code in Anchorage, AK.
-Alaska Va Healthcare System provides the following rehab services: drug rehab for older adults, LGBT drug rehab and in-patient drug rehab for adult men.
-Some of the additional services that Alaska Va Healthcare System offers consist of self help meetings, peer support and HIV early intervention.
-Alaska Va Healthcare System also provides inpatient alcohol detoxification and inpatient opioid detox.
-Ancillary services provided by Alaska Va Healthcare System include hepatitis education, counseling and support, educational support and HIV/AIDS counseling.
+Alaska Va Healthcare System provides the following rehab services: drug rehab for seniors, drug rehab for LGBT and in-patient drug rehab for adult males.
+Some of the additional services that Alaska Va Healthcare System offers consist of self-help groups, HIV early intervention and recovery coaches.
+Alaska Va Healthcare System also provides inpatient opioid detoxification and alcohol detoxification.
+Ancillary services provided by Alaska Va Healthcare System include health education services, vocational training and HIV/AIDS counseling.

 Located at: 3001 C Street, Anchorage, AK 99503